PratyushPradhan1801/medspa-customer-segmentation-kpmg/README.md

 ## Power BI Dashboard

-An interactive Power BI dashboard (shown at the top) accompanies the analysis, with slicers for gender, location, segment, acquisition source, and price sensitivity; KPI cards (revenue, customers, AOV, retention); and revenue / lead-volume / retention breakdowns by channel and cohort.
+An interactive Power BI dashboard accompanies the analysis, with slicers for gender, location, segment, acquisition source, and price sensitivity; KPI cards (revenue, customers, AOV, retention); and revenue / lead-volume / retention breakdowns by channel and cohort.

 - **File:** `Final_MedSpa_Dashboard.pbix` — open in Power BI Desktop to interact with the slicers.